5afe/safe/specs/create_password/01_main.rst

 +++++

 7. User enters invalid new password
-8. User sees error that password does not meet password requirements.
+8. User sees error that password does not meet `password requirements`_.

 Postconditions
 ++++++++++++++